Rick0701/Rick0701/README.md

 ### 👋 Hey there, I'm Riccardo!

-🎓 I recently graduated with a **Master of Applied Data Science (MADS)** from the **University of Michigan School of Information (UMSI)**.
+🎓 I graduated with a **Master of Applied Data Science (MADS)** from the **University of Michigan School of Information (UMSI)**.
 Before transitioning into data science, I earned a **Master’s degree** and a **PhD in Management Engineering** from the **Polytechnic University of Turin**.

-My portfolio below showcases the outcomes of several hands-on, application-focused courses.
+My portfolio below showcases the outcomes of hands-on, application-focused courses.
 These projects demonstrate my skills in:

 - **Data manipulation and cleaning**
 - **Machine learning**, including neural networks